Cost of Contesting a Will in NSW

 How Long Do I Have To Pay the Fees if I Am Unsuccessful?

-If have questions or concerns about the potential costs of contesting a will in NSW, contact us now on [email protected] or 1300 414 844 for a confidential and obligation-free initial consultation.
+If have questions or concerns about the potential costs of contesting a will in NSW, contact us or 1300 414 844 for a confidential and obligation-free initial consultation.
+This applies whether you intend to contest a will, are considering whether to contest the will, or wish to understand the risks of disputing a will in court.

 Want to learn more?